-Thus, there is a need to check regularly the subject matter or contents of the curriculum, and replace it if necessary.
-Do not wait for another 5 years to change it.
+Thus, there is a need to regularly check the curriculum’s subject matter or contents and replace it if necessary.
+Do not wait for another five years to change it.

-Modern curriculum experts are after current trends, relevance and authenticity of the curriculum; otherwise, the school or the country becomes obsolete.
+Modern curriculum experts are after current trends, relevance, and authenticity of the curriculum; otherwise, the school or the country become obsolete.

-This criterion is true to the learner-centered curriculum.
-Students learn best if the subject matter is meaningful to them.
-It becomes meaningful if they are interested in it.
 However, if the curriculum is subject-centered, teachers have no choice but to finish the pacing schedule religiously and only teach what is in the book.
-This approach explains why many fail in the subject.
+This approach explains why many students fail in the subject.

 Another criterion is the usefulness of the content or subject matter.
-Students think that a subject matter or some subjects are not important to them.
-They view it useless.
+Students think that a subject matter or some subjects are not necessary to them.
+They view it as useless.
 As a result, they do not study.

 Students only value the subject matter or content if it is useful to them.

 The subject matter or content must be within the schema of the learners.
 It should be within their experiences.
-Teachers should apply theories in the psychology of learning to know how subjects are presented, sequenced, and organized to maximize the learning capacity of the students.
+Teachers should apply theories in the psychology of learning to know how subjects are presented, sequenced, and organized to maximize students’ learning capacity.

-Feasibility means full implementation of the subject matter.
-It should consider the real situation of the school, the government, and the society, in general.
+Feasibility means the full implementation of the subject matter.
+It should consider the school’s real situation, the government, and society.
 Students must learn within the allowable time and the use of resources available.
 Do not give them a topic that is impossible to finish.

-For example, you have only one week left to finish the unit but then, the activities may take a month for the students to complete.
-Thus, this requirement is not feasible.
+For example, you have only one week left to finish the unit, but the activities may take a month for the students to complete.
+Thus, this requirement is not workable.

-Do not offer a computer subject if there is no even electricity in the area, or there are no computers at all.
+Do not offer a computer subject if there is no electricity in the area, or there are no computers.

 Further, feasibility means that there should be teachers who are experts in that area.
 For example, do not offer English for Business Communication if there is no teacher to handle it.

 Also, there is a need to consider the nature of the learners.
-The organization and design of the subject matter or content must be appropriate to the nature of students.
+The organization and design of the subject matter or content must be appropriate for the nature of students.

-So, it would be better if students in a subject-centered curriculum (with pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk in that subject.
+So, it would be better if students in a subject-centered curriculum (with a pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk on that subject.

-In conclusion, teachers in elementary and high school are not directly involved in the selection of subject-matter because there are already lesson plans made by the Department of Education.
+In conclusion, teachers in elementary and high school are not directly involved in selecting subject matter because there are already lesson plans made by the Department of Education.
 All they have to do is to follow it.
-However, they can also customize the lessons if their department heads or principals allows them.
+However, they can also customize the lessons if their department heads or principals allow them.

 As regards macro curriculum, the Commission on Higher Education sets guidelines and policies on what subjects to offer as minimum requirements for the course.
-Then, the Curriculum Development Committee will takes charge of the selection, organization and implementation of the curriculum with the approval of the Academic Council.
+Then, the Curriculum Development Committee will take charge of selecting, organizing, and implementing the curriculum with the Academic Council’s approval.

-The Curriculum Development Committee headed by the Director of Curriculum Development sees to it that the selection of the subject-matter and the subjects for a curricular program be examined and scrutinized using the 7 criteria mentioned above.
+The Curriculum Development Committee headed by the Director of Curriculum Development sees that selecting the subject matter and the subjects for a curricular program be examined and scrutinized using the seven criteria mentioned above.